Calories in vs calories out data is important to users are into maintaining, losing, and gaining weight.

 Is Fitbit Accurate About Calories Burned?

-Fitbit trackers are accurate in calculating calories burned running, with only a 4% estimation error, which is impressive.
-However, the Fitbit Charge 3 is not 100% accurate in monitoring calories burned while walking, with some models overestimating by up to 50%.
+Fitbit Watches are accurate in counting calories when running, with only a 4% estimation error, which is impressive.

-Although studies show that some Fitbit smartwatches are more precise than others, the latest versions like Fitbit Sense 2, Charge 6, and Versa 4 outperform most popular smartwatch brands.
+Although studies show that some Fitbit smartwatches are more precise than others, latest versions like Sense 2, Charge 6, and Versa 4 outperform.